- Patients

 - Tiredness and/or anaemia (pale complexion, weakness, and breathlessness)

-Your doctor will discuss your specific symptoms with you.
-Tests to diagnose colorectal cancer include:1,3
+Your doctor can discuss specific symptom information with you.
+Tests to diagnose colorectal cancer may include:2,4

-Blood tests – to check if there are any signs that you are losing blood in your stools, and to check for red blood cell count (low red cell count is common in people with colorectal cancer).
+- Blood tests – To check if there are any signs that you are losing blood in your stools, and to check for red blood cell count (low red cell count can be common in people with colorectal cancer).

-Immunochemical faecal occult blood test (iFOBT) – you may have this test depending on your symptoms.
-This test involves you taking a stool sample at home.
+- Faecal blood test – This test involves you taking a stool sample at home.
 The sample is examined for traces of blood which can be an indicator of a polyp, cancer, or other bowel condition.
-It does not diagnose cancer, but if blood is detected your doctor will recommend further testing.
+It does not diagnose cancer, but if blood is detected your doctor may recommend further testing.

-Colonoscopy – the most comprehensive test for colorectal cancer.
-This test examines the length of the large bowel with a camera inserted into the anus under anaesthetic.
-Any unusual tissues can be removed for further examination.
+- Colonoscopy – This test is regarded as being the most comprehensive test for colorectal cancer.
+It examines the length of the large bowel with a camera inserted into the anus under anaesthetic.
+Any unusual tissue may be removed for further examination.

-Flexible sigmoidoscopy – carried out in the same way as a colonoscopy, this test is used to examine the rectum and left side of the lower colon.
-Any unusual tissue can be removed for further examination.
+- Flexible sigmoidoscopy – Carried out in the same way as a colonoscopy, this test is used to examine the rectum and left side of the lower colon.
+Any unusual tissue may be removed for further examination.

-CT scan – takes three-dimensional pictures of several organs at the same time, and can help doctors plan surgery, if required.
-It can also see if the cancer has spread.
+- Computed tomography (CT) scan – Takes three-dimensional pictures of several organs at the same time, and can help doctors plan surgery, if required.
+It can also be used to see if the cancer has spread.

-MRI scan – produces detailed cross-sectional pictures of the body and can show the extent of any tumours.
+- Magnetic resonance imaging (MRI) scan – Produces detailed cross-sectional pictures of the body and can help to show the extent of any tumours.

-PET scan – produces three-dimensional colour images that show where any cancers are in the body.
+- Positron emission tomography (PET) scan – Produces three-dimensional colour images that help show where any cancers are in the body.

 - Surgery